gilescope/book-exploring-async-basics/src/introduction.md

 ## Why I wrote this and companion books

-This started as a wish to write an article about Rusts Futures 3.0, but has now expanded into 3 finished books about concurrency in general and hopefully, at some point a fourth about Rusts Futures exclusively.
+This started as a wish to write an article about Rusts Futures 3.0, but has now expanded into 3 books about concurrency in general and hopefully, at some point a fourth about Rusts Futures exclusively.

 This process has also made me realize why I have vague memories from my childhood